 In the Hush, Hush series, the archangels are written as being extremely unfair, because they threaten to throw Patch into Hell if he pursues a relationship with Nora.
 The trouble is, Patch is written as an arrogant idiot who spends his days gambling and groping Nora, not showing the slightest inclination to actually do his job.
 As a result, the archangels come across as trying to get Patch to shoulder some responsibility.
 Add in the fact that Patch spent almost all of the first book stalking and assaulting Nora and the idea of him facing serious punishment sounds rather nice.

-Although not exactly a villainous example, Sheldon is portrayed as a childish, controlling, and demanding Insufferable Genius who can't address others without a tremendous amount of condescension.
-It doesn't stop many viewers of the show from sympathizing with him when his friends try to call him out on his behavior.
-Speculation by fans he has autism, Asperger's, or some other related condition generally helps.
+The Big Bang Theory: Although not exactly a villain, Sheldon is portrayed as a childish, controlling, and demanding Insufferable Genius who can't address others without a tremendous amount of condescension.
+It doesn't stop many viewers from sympathizing with him when his friends try to call him out on his behavior.
+Fan speculation that he has autism, Asperger's, or some other related condition generally helps.
 (Jim Parsons has stated he plays him as suffering from Asperger's, for what it's worth.)

 As in the Psycho example above Alfred Hitchcock Presents often presented stories in which the bad guy literally gets away with murder.
 The network made him add outros which indicated Crime Does Not Pay.